Home Motorhome Rental in Australia: Prices, Tips and Best Deals

 Motorhome rates vary depending on availability and season.
 Renting a motorhome can be quite expensive, especially if you are booking at the last minute.
 If you’re planning a trip to Australia or New Zealand, make sure you plan your budget in advance.
 If you book a motorhome three months in advance, it will probably be half the price of what you’d pay if you book a week before you leave!
-A substantial savings!

-If you are looking for a good deal, here are a couple of tips.
-So here is what you should know about how to rent a cheap motorhome:
+Here is what you should know about how to rent a cheap motorhome:

-5% discount on your Campervan rental
+🚐 5% discount on your Campervan rental with Travellers Autobarn

 Hire a campervan and benefit from a 5% discount thanks to our promo code with Travellers Autobarn: GuideEN.

-Where to hire motorhomes in Australia ?
+Where to Rent a Motorhome in Australia / NZ

 Motorhome companies are usually located in proximity to the airport.
 On the one hand, this location might not be ideal for travellers who where expecting to pick up a vehicle in the city, on the other hand, it is quite convenient for international travellers.
 In any case, you still need to grab a taxi or shuttle to get to the depot.
-The spots located right at the airport are usually for “car rental companies” and rather expensive.

 More information: